 Three Things Clients Want

 Throughout my career, I have seen that there are three things that clients want.
 Help, meaning, and knowledge.
-Let’s explore the first.
+Let’s explore the first and why it matters.

 1 – Clients Want Help